simplistix/sybil/docs/parsers.rst

   :lines: 17-

-As you can see, any names used in the expression passed to ``if`` must be present in the document's :attr:`~sybil.document.Document.namespace`.
+As you can see, any names used in the expression passed to ``if`` must be present in the document's :attr:`~sybil.Document.namespace`.
 :ref:`invisible code blocks <codeblock-parser>`, :class:`setup <sybil.Sybil>`
 methods or :ref:`fixtures <pytest_integration>` are good ways to provide these.